ascooke/Crash.Helper/README.md

 <b>Infinite masks:</b> Keeps your masks frozen at 2.
 Does not prevent mask form.
 If you have zero masks, it does nothing, as to avoid the above invincibility bug.

+<b>Maskform on hit:</b> Keeps your masks frozen at 4.
+This allows you to enter mask form by taking damage.
+Only available if infinite masks is also checked.

 <b>Zero lives hotkey:</b> A hotkey that can be set and will set your life counter to zero.
 Useful for people with long load times so they can game over to reload a level rather than return to the hub and back.

 <b>Increment mask hotkey:</b> A hotkey that can be set and will increment your mask counter up to a max of 2.